Bethnal Green: Victorian era

 Mowlem Street School opened in 1887.
 It was enlarged in 1898 and again in 1902 to accommodate 410 boys and 410 girls.
 A new single-storey building catering for 280 children was opened in 1971 when it was renamed Mowlem Primary School.

 Early 20th century

-St Casimir's was founded in 1901, with a church on the corner of Christian Street and Cable Street.
-Fr.
-Boleslas Szlamas had his quarters at 197 Whitechapel Road.
-The present church dates from ten years later, during the rectorate of Fr.
-Casimir G. Matulaitis.
-It was opened by Cardinal Bourne on 10 March 1912.
-The Mass on this occasion was said by Fr.
-Benedict Williamson, who was the architect of the church.

 Bethnal Green Town Hall was completed in 1910 and the internationally renowned York Hall opened in 1929 with a capacity of 1,200.
-Later, in 1993, the Town Hall was vacated when the London Borough of Tower Hamlets moved its headquarters, and in 2007 the building was converted to a hotel which opened in 2010.
+In 1993, the Town Hall was vacated when the London Borough of Tower Hamlets moved its headquarters, and in 2007 the building was converted to a hotel which opened in 2010.

 The warehouse buildings rose from the Regent's Canal without a towpath to interrupt development, giving direct access to the canal.
 A row of Victorian workshops was built on Wadeson Street in what was a historically Jewish precinct.
 This became very overcrowded with 572 inhabitants living in 125 houses by the 1930s.